 I, therefore, believe it’s always best to err on the side of detail so that you can get a true picture of how different elements of a campaign performed in the context of the overall marketing campaign objective.
 The main advantages of marketing campaign analysis include:

-- Understand what elements of the campaign worked well/ not so well
+- Understand what elements of the marketing campaign worked well/ not so well

 - Learn how the target audience responded to the campaign

-- Review ultimate effectiveness of the campaign versus objectives
+- Review the ultimate effectiveness of the campaign versus objectives

 - Discuss the campaign with key stakeholders